Planar Tur\'an Number of the $\Theta_6$

 \begin{proof}

-Let $n=6$, we are going to show that in fact $e(G)\leq \frac{18}{7}n-\frac{38}{7} = 10$ for any $\Theta_6$-free graph.
-Let $G$ be a $\Theta_6$ on $6$ vertices.
+Let $n=6$, we are going to show that in fact $e(G)\leq \frac{18}{7}n-\frac{38}{7} = 10$ for any $\Theta_6$-free plane graph.
 We claim that $G$ does not contain $11$ edges.
 Indeed, if $G$ contains $11$ edges, then an embedding of $G$ on the plane contains a $4$-face and all the remaining faces are of size $3$.
-Thus, fixing the $4$-face the unbounded face of the plane drawing of $G$, then $G$ a triangular-block of $6$ vertices.
+Thus, fixing the $4$-face the unbounded face of the plane drawing of $G$, then $G$ is a triangular-block on $6$ vertices.
 Thus, $G$ contains a $\Theta_6$, which is a contradiction.
-Therefore, $G$ must contain at most $10$ edges.
+Therefore, $e(G)\leq 10$.